Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

 1. docker image build -t -nameTagOfYourChoice- .  (dont miss the dot)
 2. docker run chosenNametag -p <choose a port such as 8080>
 3. docker run nametag

-4.navigate to https://localhost:8080 in a browser
+4. navigate to https://localhost:8080 in a browser
-5.remember to remove all afterwards with commands:
+5. remember to remove all afterwards with commands:

 docker system prune -a